damianhakert/damianhakert.github.io/source/_posts/2016-03-04-remote-working-gitlab.md

 As a remote employee since 2009, I can't even tell you how much this means to me.
 It reflects the human and compassionate side of GitLab.
 It's lovely.
 It's not unusual to have some small kids on laps, or dogs, or cats.
-The morning meeting is meant to be a relaxing time, and it always cheers me up!
+The daily team meeting is meant to be a relaxing time, and it always cheers me up!

 The main difference is that now we can't hear from everyone each day, so we have people grouped to speak on a specific day.